Timepieces are amazing things. But why do they cease to function at the exact moment when their owners expire?

 And it all comes down to our ever-bending human mind and its wish to abandon sensibility to go with what’s not knowable.
 Sometimes, it gets it wrong.

-There are many other things we’ll believe in for no particular reason but to believe in something.
+We’ll believe in many other things for no particular reason but to believe in something.
 I’m not just talking about Faith or God (although these are part of it too), I’m specifically talking about the ones authors write into their stories; like a wristwatch that stops when its owner dies.
 Although this circumstance can happen in real life, it’s far more likely to occur in fiction because the premise appeals to us.
 We’re not bending our minds that much to accept it as fact.
 Besides, it’s a type of happy-ever-after narrative for those who want to believe in something.

 Authors writing contemporary pieces today have a new challenge.
 Wristwatches and clocks are being replaced with electronic devices.
 They don’t have mechanical bits to break down — and the audience isn’t naive anymore.
 Few people would accept a digital device stopping its inbuilt clock at the time of someone’s death.
 A writer would have to look elsewhere to set up a time-of-death scenario for their victim… and their reader.